molmd/mispr/docs/source/workflows/tutorials.rst

         style E fill:#EBEBEB,stroke:#BB2528

-In the following example, we will run the ESP workflow on a water molecule.
+In the following example, we will run the ESP workflow on a monoglyme molecule.
-The input structure is provided in the file `water.xyz`:

 .. code-block:: python
     :linenos: